gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

         "tls: internal error" = 10
 ```

-If you want to retry an entirely different error, such as `exceeded quota` 20 times, you can do it as follows:
+To retry an entirely different error, such as `exceeded quota` 20 times:

 ```toml
 [[runners]]